Skip to Content

 Three-Part Goal of the Act

-The fair housing act regulations are having the three-part goal as follows:
+The Fair Housing Act regulations have a three-part goal as follows:

-• Making house unavailable or lying about the availability of housing.
+• Making the house unavailable or lying about the availability of housing.

-• Refusal to rent a house, sell a house or to negotiate for housing.
+• Refusal to rent a house, sell a house, or negotiate for housing.

 • Developing different terms or conditions in home renting or selling.